-The long-term risk timeframe aligns with the estimated duration to develop the Company's land bank and with the average tenure of an independent resident (8-9 years) living in the Company's retirement communities.
-The Company's buildings and retirement communities have a total useful life of significantly longer than the long-term timeframe.
+The medium-term risk timeframe also aligns with the estimated duration to develop the Company's land bank and with the average tenure of an independent resident (8-9 years) living in the Company's retirement communities.
+The Company's buildings and retirement communities have a total useful life that aligns with the long-term timeframe.
 However, the ability to modify and adjust several aspects as part of refurbishments and regular maintenance is a key factor in reducing our long-term timeframe.